HHarshaWork/ToF/examples/people-detect-without-pcl/Lib/ObjectDetector/Readme.txt

-This folder contains the DeepLearningSDK DLL
+This folder contains the ObjectDetector DLL